trela-official/experiment_sdk_flutter/README.md

 NOTE: works only with **initializeWithAmplitude** or by providing a custom **exposureTrackingProvider**

 ## Additional information
 This package is basically an wrappper to [Experiment Evaluation API](https://www.docs.developers.amplitude.com/experiment/apis/evaluation-api/) maintened by Product Minds team.
-If you have any problem with this license or usage, please email to antonny.santos@productminds.io.
+If you have any problem with this license or usage, please mail to antonny.santos@productminds.io.